 Instructions

-- Prep the chicken: Trim off extra fat so the sauce doesn't turn greasy.
+- Prep the chicken: Remove extra fat so the sauce doesn't turn greasy.
 Lightly season both sides with salt.

 - Sauté aromatics: Wipe out most of the oil.
 Add ginger and cook until lightly browned.
 Add garlic and onion and cook until softened.

-- Combine ingredients: Return chicken to the pan.
+- Build the sauce: Return chicken to the pan.
 Add soy sauce, dark soy sauce, vinegar, ½ cup water, sugar, peppercorns, and bay leaves.
 Stir to combine.

 - Simmer: Bring it to a boil.
 Lower the heat, cover, and simmer for about 30 minutes, or until the chicken is tender.